Academics & Ensembles

 The University of North Texas College of Music is one of the finest comprehensive music schools in the nation.
 Top music students from around the world come to pursue their passion for music here, cultivating their skills in our many outstanding academic programs and performance opportunities.

-We also offer career development and occupational health resources to help you learn the real-world skills to succeed and stay healthy as professional musicians, music industry entrepreneurs and performing arts managers.
+We also offer career development to help you learn the real-world skills to succeed as professional musicians, music industry entrepreneurs and performing arts managers.

 Undergraduate Degree Programs